Havre de Grace Racetrack

-Havre de Grace Racetrack in popular culture
+In popular culture

-The Havre de Grace Racetrack is among several racetracks which are used as part of the ruse in the motion picture The Sting.
+The Havre de Grace Racetrack is among several racetracks mentioned as part of the ruse in the motion picture The Sting.
 In the climactic scene, when Doyle Lonnegan enters the parlor to make the final bet, J. J. Singleton can be heard reporting, "At Havre de Grace, the winner Light Chatter paid 5.40, 2.80, and 2.40..."